asen00/Ludobots/README.md

 - randomsearch
 - hillclimber
 - parallelhc
-- quadruped//
+- quadruped

-The remaining branches are responses to class assignments and end in a parallel hillclimber which is optimized for locomotion.//
+The remaining branches are responses to class assignments and end in a parallel hillclimber which is optimized for locomotion.

 What I learned: object-oriented programming in Python, parallelization, evolutionary algorithms, seeding, pickling